Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Introduction

 At the end of the article, we compare the obstruction of Theorem \ref{mt2}, which combines the Brauer-Manin obstruction and the descent obstruction with respect to torsors under quasi-trivial tori, to the descent obstruction with respect to torsors under general tori (see theorem \ref{thm tor vs qtBr}).
 We deduce:

-\begin{thm}[Corollary \ref{descent hom}] Let $K$ be a field of type (a) or (b) as above.
+\begin{thm}[Consequence of Corollary \ref{descent hom} and Proposition \ref{prop conn stab}] Let $K$ be a field of type (a) or (b) as above.
 Let $Z$ be a homogeneous space under a connected linear group $G$ with connected geometric stabilizers.
-Assume that $Z$ has points in every completion of $K$ and that the set given by the descent obstruction with respect to torsors under general tori (as defined in section \ref{descent sec}) is non-empty.
+Assume that $Z$ has points in every completion of $K$ with respect to a discrete valuation and that the subset of $Z(\bb A_K)$ given by the descent obstruction with respect to torsors under general tori (as defined in section \ref{descent sec}) is non-empty.
 Then $Z$ has a $K$-rational point. \end{thm}

-The proof of this result relies on a theorem of independent interest about towers of torsors that states that, given a characteristic $0$ field $K$, a connected linear $K$-group $G$ with trivial geometric Picard group, a $K$-torus $T$ and a geometrically integral $K$-variety $X$, every $T$-torsor over a $G$-torsor over $X$ is in fact a torsor under an extension of $G$ by $T$ over $X$.
-This result is settled in an appendix.
+The proof of this result relies on a theorem of independent interest about towers of torsors stating the following.
+If $K$ is a field of characteristic $0$, $G$ is a connected linear $K$-group with trivial geometric Picard group, $T$ is a $K$-torus and $X$ is a geometrically integral $K$-variety, then every $T$-torsor over a $G$-torsor over $X$ admits a structure of a torsor over $X$ under a certain extension of $G$ by $T$.
+This result will be proved in Appendix \ref{sec appendix}.